Korean philosophy

-Korean philosophy focuses on a totality of world view.
-Some aspects of Shamanism, Buddhism, and Neo-Confucianism were integrated into Korean philosophy.
-Traditional Korean thought has been influenced by a number of religious and philosophical thought-systems over the years.
-As the main influences on life in Korea, often Korean Shamanism, Korean Taoism, Korean Buddhism, Korean Confucianism and Silhak movements have shaped Korean life and thought.
-From 20th century, various Western philosophical thoughts have strongly influenced on Korean academia, politics, and daily life.
+Korean philosophy (한국 철학) refers to the philosophical traditions that have developed on the Korean Peninsula.
+It is characterized by a practical orientation emphasizing self-cultivation, communal ethics, the integration of theory with everyday life, and social customs.
+Traditional Korean thought has been shaped by indigenous Korean shamanism, Korean Taoism, Korean Buddhism, Korean Confucianism (especially Neo-Confucianism), and the Silhak (Practical Learning) movement.
+From the late 19th and 20th centuries onward, Western philosophical currents have exerted strong influence on Korean academia, politics, and intellectual life, with divergent trajectories in North Korea and South Korea after 1945.

+Philosophical inquiry in Korea has typically prioritized relational ontology, moral emotions, ancestral understanding, and the cultivation of character for the public good over purely speculative metaphysics in the traditional Western sense.

 Three Kingdoms of Korea, Northern and Southern States period, and Goryeo

 Buddhism

 Haeinsa is a Buddhist temple in South Gyeongsang Province.

 Korean Buddhist thinkers refined ideas originally introduced from China into a distinct form.
 The Three Kingdoms of Korea introduced Buddhism to Japan, from where it was popularized in the West.
 Today, Korean Buddhism consists mostly of the Seon lineage, which is derivative of the Chan (Zen) Buddhism of China and precursor to Zen Buddhism known in the West through Japan.

 Buddhist temples can be found in most parts of Korea and many are considered national treasures.